Daily life

 How to use this list

-If you've just landed: bookmark HiKorea, Naver Map, KakaoTalk, Kakao T, Papago, Gmarket Global, and either Toss or KEB Hana.
-That's your minimum stack for the first month.
+If you have just landed: bookmark HiKorea, Naver Map, KakaoTalk, Kakao T, Papago, Gmarket Global, and either Toss or Hana Bank.
+That is your minimum stack for the first month.

-If you've been here a while: skim the Jobs, Money, and Healthcare sections.
+If you have been here a while: skim the Jobs, Money, and Healthcare sections.
 The remittance corridors and the international hospital clinics are the entries most often missed by foreign residents who arrived before 2023.

-If you're researching from outside Korea: the visa, immigration, and government section is the only one that matters until you have an ARC.
+If you are researching from outside Korea: the visa, immigration, and government section is the only one that matters until you have an ARC.
 Most other services require a Korean phone number and a Korean-issued payment card to function fully.

 This list is reviewed and updated quarterly.
-If a site has shut down, changed scope, or you think we're missing one that actually deserves a spot, let us know.
+If a site has shut down, changed scope, or you think we are missing one that actually deserves a spot, let us know.

 Frequently asked questions